-Today’s jobless claims report indicated a decline to both initial and continued jobless claims while initial claims continued to trend below the closely watched 400K level.
+Today’s jobless claims report showed increases to both initial and continued unemployment claims as initial claims trended well below the closely watched 400K level.

 Since the middle of 2008 though, two federal government sponsored “extended” unemployment benefit programs (the “extended benefits” and “EUC 2008” from recent legislation) have been picking up claimants that have fallen off of the traditional unemployment benefits rolls.

 Currently there are some 1.51 million people receiving federal “extended” unemployment benefits.

 Taken together with the latest 2.92 million people that are currently counted as receiving traditional continued unemployment benefits, there are 4.44 million people on state and federal unemployment rolls.